DO-326A / ED-202A Intro to Aviation Cyber-Security White Paper

 So, the very clear recommendation on this was for the FAA to “consider RTCA standards DO-326, DO-356 and DO-355 and EUROCAE standards ED-201, ED-202, ED-203, ED-204 as acceptable guidance materials to comply with the security rule 25.13xx for large transport aircraft for new Type type-certifications or new significant major changes or when the applicant elects to use them on a voluntary basis,” which in regulatory parlance translated to “FAA: make it mandatory now.”

 This recommendation was well harmonized with EASA’s task force RMT.0648, developing the “Certification Specifications for product design” and task force RMT.0720, developing the “Rules for risk management within organizations and service providers.”
-Both of these were horizontal guidance, designating the DO-326/ED-202 set, scheduled to be published in 2020.
+Both of these were horizontal guidance, designating the DO-326/ED-202 set, published in 2020.

 In all, as EASA (Europe), ANAC (Brazil), and TCCA (Canada) actively cooperated with the FAA ARAC ASISP WG, the clear meaning of this seemed to be that the DO-326/ED-202 set is becoming mandatory, and very soon, all over the world.
 However, the standard technically continues to be a recommendation rather than a mandate even now.